QUICK links + communications

 THE UPK PROVIDER HANDBOOK IS YOUR FRIEND!

-- The UPK Provider Handbook is kept up to date by CDEC and can always be found HERE.
-If you have a question, the provider handbook is a great place to start!
+- The UPK Provider Handbook is now available in an accessible format that is much easier to search for terms/topics and easier to access.
+It is kept up to date by CDEC.
+If you have a question, the provider handbook is a great place to start – click HERE to check it out.

 Recent UPK Communications